Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-vanilla.md

     ```

     ```shell
-    sudo apt install git git-lfs
+    sudo apt install git git-lfs steamcmd
     ```

-    **Note**: If you are using a 64 bit machine you will need to add multivers
+    **Note**: If you are using a 64 bit machine you will need to add multiverse.

     ```shell
     sudo add-apt-repository multiverse